-- (a) If the Participant's employment with the Company is terminated by the Company without Cause or due to the Participant's Retirement prior to the Second Tranche Vesting Date (other than as provided in Section 3(b)), then: - (i) in all such cases the unvested Performance RSUs shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the First Tranche Performance Period or Second Tranche Performance Period, as applicable; - (ii) if such termination occurs prior to the First Tranche Vesting Date, a prorated number of the First Tranche Performance-Adjusted RSUs will vest on the First Tranche Vesting Date in an amount equal to (x) the unvested First Tranche Performance-Adjusted RSUs in the First Tranche Vesting Period multiplied by (y) a fraction, the numerator of which is the number of complete and partial calendar months from the Grant Date to the date of termination, and the denominator of which is the number of complete and partial calendar months in the First Tranche Vesting Period, such product to be rounded up to the nearest whole number; and - (iii) if such termination occurs after First Tranche Vesting Date, a prorated number of the Second Tranche Performance-Adjusted RSUs will vest on the Second Tranche Vesting Date in an amount equal to (x) the unvested Second Tranche Performance-Adjusted RSUs in the Second Tranche Vesting Period multiplied by (y) a fraction, the numerator of which is the number of complete and partial calendar months following the 18-month anniversary of the Grant Date to the date of termination, and the denominator of which is eighteen, such product to be rounded up to the nearest whole number.
+- (a) If the Participant's employment with the Company is terminated by the Company without Cause or due to the Participant's Retirement prior to the Vesting Date (other than as provided in Section 3(b)), then: - (i) in all such cases the Performance RSUs shall remain subject to adjustment for performance as provided in Section 2(a) above, including if such termination of employment occurs during the Performance Period; and - (ii) a prorated number of the Performance-Adjusted RSUs will vest on the Vesting Date in an amount equal to (x) the unvested Performance-Adjusted RSUs in the Vesting Period multiplied by (y) a fraction, the numerator of which is the number of complete and partial calendar months from the Grant Date to the date of termination, and the denominator of which is the number of complete and partial calendar months in the Vesting Period, such product to be rounded up to the nearest whole number.

-Such prorated Performance-Adjusted RSUs will be settled following the First Tranche Vesting Date and/or Second Tranche Vesting Date, as applicable, in accordance with the provisions of Section 4, subject to any applicable taxes under Section 7 upon such vesting and settlement.
+Such prorated Performance-Adjusted RSUs will be settled following the Vesting Date in accordance with the provisions of Section 4, subject to any applicable taxes under Section 7 upon such vesting and settlement.
 The remaining portion of the Award shall be immediately forfeited and cancelled without consideration as of the date of the Participant's termination of employment.
 To the extent permitted by applicable country, state or province law, as consideration for the vesting provisions upon Retirement contained in this Section 3(a), upon Retirement, the Participant shall enter into a departure and general release of claims agreement with the Company that includes two-year noncompetition and non-solicitation covenants in a form acceptable to the Company.